Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 Notice the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) that we decided for the builder.
 Although a fluent interface is not a requirement to write a builder, we think it reads nice.

-As we said before using a builder does not suffer from the combinatorial explosion of methods that the **Factory pattern** did.
+As we said before, using a builder does not suffer from the combinatorial explosion of methods that the **Factory pattern** did.
 The builder design pattern is more flexible than the **Factory pattern** which makes it more suitable for composing components and decorators.

 Still, our success is only partial because the builder can create any combination of beverages and supplements.
 A drawback of using a builder instead of a factory is usually that clients require to have more domain knowledge.
 In this case, the current solution forces the client code to hold a bit of domain knowledge: it knows which combinations of beverages and supplements are available on the menu.